-A top NASA official asked Boeing if it would protest a major contract it lost.
-Boeing then tried to profit from the inside information.
+A NASA official asked Boeing if it would protest a major contract it lost.
+Instead, Boeing resubmitted its bid.

 “Boeing should have known better,” he said.
 “If they tried to use that info to revise their bid, they could equally be on the hook for a Procurement Integrity Act violation because they were trying to use it for their benefit.”

 POGO has catalogued 80 instances of Boeing misconduct since 1995, resulting in nearly $1.5 billion in fines.
-The highest profile case involved Air Force contracting officer Darleen Druyun, who steered contracts to Boeing and received a lucrative job at the company, as did her daughter and son-in-law.
+The highest-profile case involved Air Force contracting officer Darleen Druyun, who steered contracts to Boeing and received a lucrative job at the company, as did her daughter and son-in-law.
 She was sentenced to nine months in prison.
 Michael Sears, then Boeing’s chief financial officer, received a four-month prison sentence after admitting he gave her the job in exchange for inside information.

 The loss of the lunar lander contract was another embarrassment for Boeing, which has been a NASA partner since the dawn of the Space Age.
 The company was once so trusted that NASA initially gave Boeing only a limited review of its safety culture while forcing its rival SpaceX to go through a comprehensive audit after Elon Musk, SpaceX’s founder and CEO, took a hit of marijuana on a podcast broadcast on the Internet.

-But then at the end of last year, Boeing’s Starliner spacecraft suffered multiple software problems during a test flight without astronauts on board that forced the company to redo the mission.
+But at the end of last year, Boeing’s Starliner spacecraft suffered multiple software problems during a test flight without astronauts on board that forced the company to redo the mission.
 It also has been reeling since the fatal crashes of two 737 Max airplanes that killed a total of 346 people.

 Its stumble on the lunar lander contract opened the door for other companies.
 A team led by Blue Origin, including Lockheed Martin, Northrop Grumman and Draper, won an initial contract worth $579 million.
 Dynetics, which teamed up with the Sierra Nevada Corp., received $253 million, and SpaceX won $135 million.